vSphere Replication verifies the certificates of vCenter Server and remote vSphere Replication servers.

 - Verification of Thumbprint and Certificate Validity

 vSphere Replication checks the thumbprint and checks that all server certificates are valid.
-If you select the Accept only SSL certificates signed by a trusted Certificate Authority option, vSphere Replication refuses to communicate with a server with an invalid certificate.
-When verifying certificate validity, vSphere Replication checks expiration dates, subject names and the certificate issuing authorities.
+If you enabled vSphere Replication to accept only SSL certificates signed by a trusted Certificate Authority, vSphere Replication refuses to communicate with a server with an invalid certificate.
+When verifying certificate validity, vSphere Replication checks expiration dates, subject names, and the certificate issuing authorities.

 In both modes, vSphere Replication retrieves thumbprints from vCenter Server. vSphere Replication refuses to communicate with a server if the automatically determined thumbprint differs from the actual thumbprint that it detects while communicating with the respective server.

 You can mix trust modes between vSphere Replication appliances at different sites.
 A pair of vSphere Replication appliances can work successfully even if you configure them to use different trust modes.